studio-matt/vernal-agents-post-v0/docs/EMERGENCY_NET.md

 ---

-## 🚨 CRITICAL: GIT SUBMODULE ERRORS (v1)
+## 🚨 CRITICAL: GIT SUBMODULE ERRORS (v2)

 ### **THE #1 CAUSE OF DEPLOYMENT FAILURES**

-**PROBLEM:** GitHub Actions fails with "No url found for submodule path 'agents-backend' in .gitmodules" when this repo doesn't use submodules.
+**PROBLEM:** GitHub Actions fails with "No url found for submodule path 'agents-backend'/'backend-server' in .gitmodules" when this repo doesn't use submodules.

-**ROOT CAUSE:** Default Git checkout behavior tries to initialize submodules even when they don't exist or aren't configured.
+**ROOT CAUSE:** Stale submodule references in Git history that don't exist anymore, plus default Git checkout behavior tries to initialize them.

 **SYMPTOMS:**
 - Deployment fails at checkout step